benmag/craft-kit-humhub/README.md

 $ docker-compose run --rm app composer install
 ```

+> NOTE: It will take time for all the dependencies to install.
+If you have `composer` installed locally, run `composer install` locally as it will be faster.

 That's all!
 You're now running your HumHub application with Docker!

 You'll be able to access your application at http://<docker-ip>, where <docker-ip> is the boot2docker ip or localhost if you are running Docker natively.